Tax-Exempt Organizations | Trusts and Estates

 University of North Carolina, J.D., with honors, 2007

-Adjunct Assistant Professor of Law, University of North Carolina School of Law (nonprofit organizations)
+Adjunct Assistant Professor of Law, University of North Carolina School of Law (Law of Nonprofit Organizations), 2015

 North Carolina Bar Association, Business Law Section, Council member

 American Bar Association, Business Law Section, Non-Profit Organizations Committee